-6.3 Model instruction for preparation
+6.2 Model instruction for preparation

 A pictogram schema for preparation instructions shall be included on the canister label OR as a package leaflet.
 The preparation instructions shall be based on the World Health Organization 2007.
 How to Prepare Powdered Infant Formula in Care Settings.

 Safe preparation, storage and handling of powdered infant formula: guidelines (who.int)

-6.4 Scoop (canister)
+6.3 Scoop (canister)

-A scoop must be included in each F-75 canister.
-Scoops should be made of a food contact material and a design that is easily kept clean, white in colour and marked with the product name "F-75" in addition to the manufacturer's name.
-Size of a scoop must allow the reconstitution at the following proportion: 2 levelled scoops: 50 ml water to produce approximately 37.5-40 kcal/50ml.
-(The exact powder weight per scoop should be specified by the supplier in the tender offer.)
+A scoop must be included in each F-100 canister.
+Scoops should be made of a food contact material and a design that is easily kept clean, blue in colour and market with the product name 'F-100' in addition to the manufacturers name.
+Size of a scoop must allow the reconstitution at the following proportion: 2 levelled scoops: 50 ml water, approximately 47.5-52.5 kcal/50ml).
+The scoops should be placed inside the canister.
+Scoops shall be coloured blue and marked with the product name "F-100" in addition to the manufacturer's name.
+(The exact powder weight in each of the vendor's scoop for the vendor's product shall be specified by the supplier in the tender offer).

-6.5 Secondary packaging
+6.4 Secondary packaging